Ra-Ni/COMP-445-LAB-2/README.md

 ![](img/ServerSocketReadIn.png)

 From this, we can assume that the client was using FireFox, set to the US-English language, with a request to keep the connection alive.
-Notice that it's also a get request, that's why it contains no bodies.
+Notice that it's also a get request, that's why it contains no body.

+Also, a person with a keen eye can see that jshell is being blocked by an infinite while loop.
+This must be fixed, but how?
+Finding the solution requires a little bit of research.

 #### Server Socket Writer
 In the example below, The web browser(= client = httpc) connected to the server.
 The server (ignoring the request), decides to